-- Functional: Attributes (or modifiers) that have a direct affect on the game can be considered functional (such as a player-character’s “attack score”).
+- Functional: Attributes that have a direct affect on the game can be considered functional (such as a player-character’s “attack score”).

 - Characterization: These are core attributes that are fundamental to an avatar, unit, or object.
 Typically these attributes are permanently-assigned to that unit.
 This is not to say that the value of the attributes cannot change, but rather that the attribute is mandatory.

 - Status: Attributes and modifiers that define the present state of an object or avatar (e.g. its position, speed, condition, etc).
 These attributes may (or may not) be temporary in nature; and tend to change more frequently than characterization attributes.

 - Static: The value of the modifier or attribute is unchanging, remaining at its original value.
 Note that the characteristic may (or may not) be malleable to outside influences (e.g. a magic spell may be able to alter the static value of a character’s strength attribute).

 - Random: The value of the modifier is randomly (or pseudo-randomly) chosen, then applied (e.g. a shield that provides +1d6 defense).

 - Variable: The value of the modifier is a variable, which itself is based off another score, ability, event, action, or some other value (e.g. “+5% for every orc you kill”).
 Modifiers can be whole numbers, fractions, or percentages.